-To capture these features, we would ideally analyze the effect of a discovery when there is no initial capital or labor at the site of the oil discovery.
-Unfortunately, this approach is not computationally feasible since standard perturbation methods cannot be used in models with values of zero in steady states.
-We are then left with the problem that, even with time to build on capital, a social planner would reallocate labor immediately to combine with the positive preexisting stock of capital to exploit the newly discovered oil.10 We circumvent this problem by making a distinction between known reserves and producing reserves and by introducing a time to connect.
+To capture these features, we would ideally analyze the effect of a discovery when there is no initial capital or labor at the site.
+Unfortunately, this approach is not computationally feasible because standard perturbation methods cannot be used in models with values of 0 in steady states.
+We are left with the problem that even with time to build on capital, a social planner would reallocate labor immediately to combine with the positive preexisting stock of capital to exploit the newly discovered oil.
+We circumvent this problem by making a distinction between known reserves and producing reserves and by introducing time to connect.
 Known reserves appear as soon as the oil is discovered but become producing reserves only when the pipelines have been connected to the capital and labor, which takes time.
-This time to connect feature captures the time delay between oil discovery and the first oil production.
+The time-to-connect feature captures the time delay between oil discovery and the first oil production.
 The stock of producing reserves evolves as follows:

-$$R{t} = \bar{R} + R{t-1} - Y{2,t} + \varepsilon{t-j}$$ (9)
+(9) $$R_t = \bar{R} + R{t-1} - Y{2,t} + \varepsilon{t-i}.$$

-Producing reserves at the end of year t-1, R{t-1} , are augmented with an exogenous stream of new inflows, \overline{R} , and are endogenously depleted by the production of oil, $Y{2,t}$.11 ε{t-j} captures the interaction of news of an oil discovery and the time-to-connect feature; in period t - j, news of an oil discovery arrives.
-Known oil reserves rise immediately at t-j, but producing reserves Rdo not rise until period t because it takes time to connect them to the capital and labor.
+Producing reserves at the end of year t-1, R{t-1} , are augmented with an exogenous stream of new inflows, \bar{R} , and are endogenously depleted by the production of oil, $Y{2,t}$.
+10 ε{t-j} captures the interaction of news of an oil discovery and the time-to-connect feature; in period t-j, news of an oil discovery arrives.
+Known oil reserves rise immediately at t-j, but producing reserves R do not rise until period t because it takes time to connect them to the capital and labor.
 Thus, the lag on ε{t-j} captures the key feature that the reserves are not immediately available for production when the news about the discovery is revealed.